-Top tips for supporting a breastfeeding mother/ person to get sleep without you feeding the baby
+Top tips for supporting a breastfeeding mother/partner to get sleep without you feeding the baby

 Image credit: Vida Images.
 All rights reserved Little Sparklers Ltd, 2023

-It is extremely common to see advice to give a bottle to allow dad/partners to bond and to give mum a break as part of caring for her mental health.
-And while this advice is well-intentioned and may still be how some families navigate this season, it is important to know that there are other ways to support a breastfeeding parent and to bond with your baby.
-Especially when research shows that breastfeeding is protective for maternal mental health (Yuen et al., 2022).
+It is extremely common to see advice to give a bottle to allow dad/father/partner to bond and to ‘give mum a break’ as part of caring for her mental health.
+While this advice is well-intentioned and may work for some families as they navigate this season, it is important to know that there are other ways to support a breastfeeding parent and to bond with your baby.
+Especially when research shows that breastfeeding is protective for maternal mental health (Yuen et al., 2022), and considering that pumping milk to put in the bottle takes a lot of effort.

-To help get a practical view on this, we asked our peer support group of seasoned parents what they felt supported them to get the sleep and rest they needed while exclusively breastfeeding.
+To help get a practical view on this, we asked our peer support group of over 190,000 parents what they felt supported them to get the sleep and rest they needed while exclusively breastfeeding.

 And with 210 responses, we have collated this list of 7 key strategies for you to consider for your unique circumstances.
-As always, this is not meant to be prescriptive, but it is meant to get you thinking and talking about what might be possible.
+As always, this is not meant to be prescriptive, but it is meant to get you thinking and talking about what options are available:

 2. Taking on the ‘late shift’ or the ‘early shift’ as often as you can